huggingface/blog/using-ml-for-disasters.md

 ![CI-bot](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/ci-bot.png)

-Later on, we were given labeled content from various channels (e.g. twitter, discord) with raw tweets of people's calls for help, along with the addresses and personal information extracted from them.
+Later on, we were given labeled content from various channels (e.g. twitter, discord) with raw tweets of survivors' calls for help, along with the addresses and personal information extracted from them.
 We started experimenting both with few-shot prompting of closed-source models and fine-tuning our own token classification model from transformers.
 We’ve used `dbmdz/bert-base-turkish-cased` as a base model for token classification and came up with the first address extraction model.

 ![NER](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/deprem-ner.png)